Book rebinding with a NEW beautiful cover.

 Strong and elegant with a lusciously soft feel is a perfect match when rebinding a book.

-These Cowhide Plonge leathers feel great.
-Cowhide plonge can be used on most book rebinding projects.
+These Cowhide leathers feel great.
+Cowhide can be used on most book rebinding projects.

 Rebinding books with bonded leather

-Please note that for some book rebinding projects, goatskin or genuine leathers for the outside cover is the best option.
-This is especially true because goatskin or genuine leathers are more durable.
+Please note that for some book rebinding projects, top grain cowhide or goatskin for the outside cover is the best option.
+This is especially true because top grain cowhide or goatskin are more durable.
 The durability qualities of genuine leathers are desired when a book is traveling or is subjected to repeated use.

-Customers love this product to rebind a book, especially with a hardcover.
+Customers love this product to rebind a book, especially with a flexible cover.
 How a customer intends to use their book is a consideration of selecting the type of new cover material.
-Bonded leather can be damaged if exposed to excessive direct sunlight and/or excessive heat.
+Please note that bonded leather can be damaged if exposed to excessive direct sunlight and/or excessive heat.

 Rebinding books in a hardcover